 - oversee the human resource of the organisation with respect to key positions in the Group hierarchy and ensure the general well-being of employees, determination of remuneration as well as terms and conditions of employment for Senior Management and the issues pertaining to discipline of all employees.

-4.5 Role of the other Executive Directors
+4.5 Role of the other Executive Directors (if applicable)

 The role and scope of responsibility of each Executive Director shall be as approved by the Board at each of their appointment.